 The Way comprises a network of paths across 1500 km in Spain, and connecting with others routes across the continent.
 The Apostle’s tomb was arguably discovered in Galicia in the 9th century under the reign of Alfonso II, King of Asturias, at a moment when most of the Iberian Peninsula was under Muslim domain: the discovery was key for the Christian world and turned Santiago into one of the three main places of Christian pilgrimage, along with Rome and Jerusalem.
 Kings and monks were the very first pilgrims to Santiago, quickly consolidating it as an international destination between the 11th and the 12th centuries, staying alive through the 14 and 15th.
 While the Middle Ages were the golden era for these routes, playing a key role in religious and cultural exchange, with troubadour they entered into decline in the Modern Age.
 In the 1980s, the Council of Europe acknowledged it as the first European Cultural Route inaugurating a new flourishing era as a powerful tool for cultural and spiritual tourism and attracting a growing number of modern-day pilgrims.

 The Way of Saint James inaugurated the programme for European Cultural Routes of the Council of Europe, and in many parts of Galicia they cross with these other routes.
-Furthermore,it is twinned with another UNESCO World Heritage Site Route: the Kumano-Kodo (since 1998), as well as with the Shikoku Henro trail (both in Japan).
-The Way of St James connects in France with other important pilgrimage routes, also originated in the Middle Ages, which are the focus of the other rurallure pilots.
+Furthermore, it is twinned with another UNESCO World Heritage Site Route: the Kumano-Kodo (since 1998), as well as with the Shikoku Henro trail (both in Japan).
+The Way of St James connects in France with other important pilgrimage routes that also originated in the Middle Ages, and which are the focus of the other rurAllure pilots.
 The design of the routes has also served as inspiration for other tourist and recreational routes, and it is pretty common to find alternative variations of the marked path (connections with hiking and biking trails).

 Municipalities are especially committed to the promotion of the route, as it is important for local economies.
 For example, in 2010 the Portuguese Government finally credited the Way as an official (and thus protected) pilgrimage route, leveling it with Fatima, as an answer to the long-time demands of municipalities and associations.
 Because of its economic relevance, the Way boasts a full range of accommodation facilities (besides the official network of hostels) and services.
 Likewise, the Way appears in numerous focused advertising campaigns, and private tourism agents offer tons of tourist products and packages related to this route.
 Other relevant stakeholders are Friends of the Way associations, which are independent nonprofit organisations involved with the promotion and conservation of these routes.
 They spread all around the world (a detailed list can be found here).

-Both the French and the Winter Way in Galicia go mainly through rural settlements, covering areas with a very low population density and inverse population pyramids characterised by aging processes.
-Agriculture used to be the most common activity, although it is decreasing in favour of services (catering, tourism and social) while industry does not represent a substantial portion.
-Subsistence agriculture is common, as well as little cattle, combined with some mining facilities.
+Both the French Way and the Winter Way in Galicia go mainly through rural settlements, covering areas with a very low population density and inverse population pyramids characterised by aging processes.
+Agriculture used to be the most common activity —today only small self-subsistence farming, along with little cattle— although it is decreasing in favour of services, while some industry activities, linked to mining facilities, still remain.
 The lack of job opportunities forces youngsters to move to other territories, a common phenomena strongly linked to the territories aging process.
 The presence of pilgrimage routes has an important impact in these territories, with little villages whose economic activity is mainly built upon the presence of pilgrims with hostels, catering services, small retailing shops, etc.

 O Courel is Galicia’s great green reserve, an unspoiled area of huge natural beauty and candidate to UNESCO Biosphere Reserve.
 All Galician endogenous species (except sea ones) are represented in this mountain crossroads, with the best of Atlantic and Mediterranean characteristics.
 There are chestnut trees around the villages and a stronghold of olives in Quiroga.
 Within this area tourists may find: